The Trouble with Skeuomorphic Design

 3 Mar 2012

 Take a look at that picture for a second or two.
 If you can tell me at a glance what absolutely any of that does, that you are a much smarter person than I. (Or a producer.
 One of the two).
 That's a screenshot from the popular Reason audio software, and in my opinion it's an absolutely terrible design.
-At a glance, it's cluttered and non-intuitive, and non-functional elements waste space on the green.
+At a glance, it's cluttered and non-intuitive, and non-functional elements waste space on the screen.
 Its design is governed by something called a skeuomorph, an extremely prevalent concept in digital interfaces.

 What is a skeuomorph?